analgesicproductions/sephonie-controllers/README.md

 **AS ALWAYS if you have any questions about the code, feel free to ask here or on Twitter or Discord and I'll update the [FAQ](FAQ.md)**.

+If you're updating from an older version, check out the [Changelog](Changelog.md) to see what's new.

 You can also skip to the [Player Code Explanation](MyPlayer3D_Explanation.md) or the [Camera Code Explanation](MyCamera_Explanation.md).